-Prepare to “fall” in love with Cinnamon Applesauce Bread.
-Using mostly pantry staples, you can bake up this nutritious, mouth-watering sweet bread in no time.
+Prepare to “fall” in love with this healthy, whole wheat Cinnamon Applesauce Bread recipe.
+Using mostly pantry staples, you can prepare this mouth-watering quick bread in no time.

-Although this sweet bread is made with 100% whole wheat, it is still light, moist, and incredibly flavorful.
+- Healthy & Delicious: Although this sweet bread is made with 100% whole wheat, it is still light, moist, and flavorful.
 I serve it to my kids as an after school snack or for breakfast in the fall and it goes fast!
 Check out our list with more Healthy Snacks, too.

 - Sugar – You can use white sugar (it isn’t a huge amount), but if you want something slightly healthier, try Coconut Palm Sugar.
 It’s less refined, retains many of the nutrients found in coconut palm, and has inulin fiber in it.